EDCD/EDDI/SpeechResponder/Help.md

 		First destination is {route[0]}.
 Awaiting orders.
 	}

+### UpdateMissionsRoute()

+This function will shift the missions route list (left) to the 'next' destination when all missions in the 'current' destination have been serviced.

+UpdateMissionsRoute() takes an optional argument of a destination system to remove from the route list.
+Otherwise, the 'current' desitnation is removed when conditions are met.
+The function returns 'true' if successful.

 ### SystemDetails()

 This function will provide full information for a star system given its name.